Patg13/CoxFIlter/README.md

 # CoxFIlter

-CoxFIlter is a C++ program specially designed to efficiently detect and remove sequences containing an abnormal count of stop codons
+CoxFIlter is a C++ program specially designed to efficiently detect and remove sequences containing an abnormal count of stop codons This program has been designed for a Linux environment ONLY

 USAGE:
    ./CoxFIlter  -f <fasta> -o <filename> [-s <filename>] -l < [integer >= 0] > [-t < [integer > 0] >] [-d] [--] [--version] [-h]